ScratchEverywhere/ScratchEverywhere/README.md

-# Scratch Runtime for Wii U
+# Scratch Runtime for the Wii U

 This is a fork of Scratch-3DS adding Wii U support while hopefully maintaining 3DS support.
 If possible I would like to merge this back into the original Scratch-3DS project.
 I might also add support for say and think blocks.